Pavithravignesh/namaste_react/episode_6/revise.md

 # what is pure function?
 -

+# what is controlled and uncontrolled component?
+- controlled - not having their own state,
+- uncontrolled - having their own state,

 # there are two main sort of layer in react;
 1. UI layer - jsx,
 2. data layer - state, props,

+18. lifting the state up in react?